 Agencies also purchase commodities and contractual services utilizing agreements called "state term contracts" procured by DMS.
 A state term contract is an agreement that leverages the state's volume and buying power to procure the best price for services and commodities.
 DMS negotiates state term contracts when it is in the best interest of the state to purchase mass quantities of a specific commodity or service.
 DMS is also responsible for compiling statistical procurement data concerning the method of procurement, terms, usage, and disposition of commodities and contractual services by agencies.
-This data is available in the Florida Accounting Information Resource Subsystem (FLAIR) and the state's MyFloridaMarketPlace (MFMP) centralized e-procurement system.
-Description of the commodities and contractual services by agencies.
+This data is available in the Florida Accounting Information Resource (FLAIR) subsystem and the state's MyFloridaMarketPlace (MFMP) centralized e-procurement system.

 The advantage of state term contracts is that the procurement process allows the state to leverage increased volume and buying power to provide commodities and services at lower cost to state agencies and other eligible users (OEUs).
 The more state agencies and OEUs utilize state term contracts, the more leverage DMS has in negotiating a better price.
-In FY 2011, the Division tracked the following state term contracts:
+In FY 2011-12, the Division tracked the following state term contracts: